galaxyol2/blair-academy-portal/frontend/README.md

 - Open `frontend/index.html` in your browser (portal home), or
 - Use any local static server (optional), e.g. `python -m http.server` from the `frontend/` folder.

+## Background video

+Portal pages reference `../Campus.mp4` (repo root).
+If you run a server, run it from the repo root so the video file is reachable.